nosolutions/puppet-tsm/README.md

 * TCPPort
 * TCPServeraddress

-if you would like to add additional default options for nodes you have to use a hash (parameter config_hash) our hiera.
+if you would like to add additional default options for nodes, you have to use a hash (parameter config_hash) or hiera.
 Here's a hiera
 example:

     tsm::config_hash: